Cibu-Clara/University-Projects/Semester4/Web/Lab2/README.md

 # Lab 2

-- Write a web page which contains a div with a background image.
-When the mouse is over the div, the background image should change.
+- Develop a web site using CSS in which you should use various text effects like: - text glowing (i.e. white ambiental light illuminating the text) - text shadowing - text on fire - underline effect for each letter of a word

-- Write a web page which contains a div with a blue background color located on the top left corner of the page.
-When the mouse is over it the div should rotate and move to the right until it reaches the top right corner of the page.
-The div should not jump directly to the top right corner.
+- Write a web page which contains a vertical menu that mimics the "windows start menu".
+The menu is vertical and each menu item can contain a sumbenu in the right side and each item from that submenu can also expand (when the mouse is over it) to a submenu on the right side and so on..